katiarp/stock-analysis/README.md

 # Stock Analysis Project

-In this project, I analyzed green energy stocks for Steve’s parents who are interested in investing in green energy but haven’t done a lot of research yet.
-Steve wanted to analyze a few *green energy stocks* besides the *Daqo stock* that his parents had already invested in.
+In this project, I analyzed *green energy stocks* for Steve’s parents who are interested in investing in *green energy* but haven’t done a lot of research yet.
+Steve wanted to analyze a few green energy stocks besides the **Daqo** stock that his parents had already invested in.

 Initially, I calculated the **Daily Volume** and **Yearly Return** for the *Daqo stock* using an Excel macro to run the analysis.
 One of the findings was that the Daqo stock had dropped **62.6%** in **2018**.
 Since Daqo wasn’t the best option for Steve’s parents, I created a macro to analyze all the stocks to find a better option.
 I reused part of the first code to do an **All Stocks Analysis** which simplified the task.

-Subsequently, Steve asked to broaden the analysis to the stock market.
-One of the challenges with this task is that this analysis will have a large data set, and the code I have worked with so far will unlikely perform as well.
+Subsequently, Steve asked to broaden the analysis to the all stock market.
+One of the challenges with this task is that this analysis will have a large data set, and the code I have worked with so far will unlikely perform as well as it is right now.

 ## VBA Challenge Results